-(a) Market motor fuels in any manner that may deceive or tend to deceive the purchaser as to the nature, price, quantity and/or quality of a motor fuel.
+8.1.
+Represent engine fuels, petroleum products, or automotive lubricants in any manner that may deceive or tend to deceive the purchaser as to the nature, price, quantity and/or quality of such products.

-(b) Fail to register a motor fuel.

-(c) Submit incorrect, misleading, or false information regarding the registration of a motor fuel.

-(d) Hinder or obstruct the Director, or his authorized agent, in the performance of his duties.

-(e) Market a motor fuel that is contrary to the provisions of this Act.
+- 8.2.
+Fail to register an engine fuel designed for special use. - 8.3.
+Submit incorrect, misleading, or false information regarding the registration of an engine fuel designed for special use. - 8.4.
+Hinder or obstruct the Director in the performance of the Director's duties. - 8.5.
+Represent an engine fuel, petroleum product, or automotive lubricant that is contrary to the provisions of this Act.

 Section 9.
-Penalties
+Civil Penalties